droucode/tradesfordays/README.md

 ##### R16 Detail any third party services that your app will use
 1. S3 Amazon Web Services
+AWS have the option for a base teir free registration.
+The service offers a large variety of features, one being S3 (simple storage service).
+I implemented this feature into my application because the S3 buckets are a safe a reliable way to store images which are used and uploading onto the web application.
+The images are stored in the bucket which is secured with saftely protocols and is show in the view when called upon by amazon web servies.
+This is important because images can become compromised.

 2. Heroku, deploymnet
+Heroku is a free cloud platform, which hosts deploying web applications for many hobby softare enginners and start up companies.
+The features include, allowing uses to build, monitor and deploy their applictaion.
+It also stores the master key to web services, which is critical in the functinality of the S3 bucket on the application.
+Heroku offers a vast rage of documentation, which supports the community it navigating their platform. heroku commands can used alongside git and GitHub.

+3. GitHub
+GitHub is a massive platform that hosts version control implimentations, which is accessed through git (in the command line).
+In this project, i utilised the branch feature in GitHub, which allowed me to work and make changes, which where independent to the main branch.
+Once your code is ready and functional, you merge the two branches.

+4. Tello
+Trello is a project managemnet platform, which helps uses break up and plan tasks.
+The platform is free to use.
+In my expereince, the features trello offers, is very benificial in managing my tasks.

+5. App.diagram
+Is an free online too that provides users with all the visual cut outs to create diagrams/sitemaps/ERD and other structure.
+I have used this platform across all of my assessments and find it is easy and clear to use.

+6. Balsamiq
+Supports users in creating mock ups of their projects.
+The software is very handy and critical in the planning statges of projects, especially ones which are client focused.
+Presenting a mock website to a client, is made possible using this software.

+7. Bootstrap
+Is a propular CSS framework, for responsive mobile-first applications.
+I utilised bootstrap in the creation of my cards, which stored informations about tradeservices.

+8. VS Code
+Is source-code editor made by Microsoft for Windows, Linux and macOS.
+It supports software egineers in a wealth of areas, one being debugging.
+I have used VS code across of my projects.

 ##### Devise
 Devise is a rails based ruby gem that is used of User Authentication.
 There is a wealth of pre build configurations to devise.